W1ldPo1nter/django-queryable-properties/docs/common.rst

 potentially not working with an up-to-date value.

 .. note::
-   Since this property deals with aggregates, the notes regarding-aggregate-annotations-across-relations_ apply when using such properties across relations in querysets.
+   Since this property deals with aggregates, the notes :ref:`annotations:Regarding aggregate annotations across relations` apply when using such properties across relations in querysets.

 For a quick overview, the ``AggregateProperty`` offers the following queryable property features: